A CSA Code of Conduct was developed with the support of workers and members of the fellowship to

 - Promote cooperative relationships with, and attitudes toward, law enforcement agencies, including the criminal justice and child protection systems.

-It is not known at this time if this code has been approved or adopted by any overseer or if any other guidelines have been issued by any overseer.
-In the absence of any statement from overseers, this code exists as a guide to good practice for all friends and workers.
+It was not known if this Code had been approved or adopted by any overseer or if any other guidelines have been issued by any overseer, when WINGS published the Code.
+In the absence of any statement from overseers, this Code was published as a guide to good practice for all friends and workers.

 Resources for Survivors